JustJarvaz/Decoder-Ring/Project_Decoder_Ring_1/readme.md

-# Decoder Ring
+# Project: Decoder Ring

-> This project is for anyone who loves escape rooms and puzzles.
-This application includes three algorithms that will help you encode and decode all kinds of fun messages?
-Use it to build your own puzzles, to add a twist to your scavenger hunt, or just to send a secret message.
-Enjoy!
+> You're planning a surprise birthday party for one of your friends who _loves_ escape rooms and puzzles.
+What better way to practice your new coding skills than to build an application that will help you encode and decode all kinds of fun messages?

 ![Home view of Decoder Ring](./docs/home.png)

+This project is designed to test your ability to build complex algorithms as well as write unit tests with Mocha & Chai to test your algorithms.
+Before taking on this module, you should be comfortable with the learning objectives listed below.
+You will not need to make any edits to HTML or CSS for this project.

+## Learning Objectives

+This project will assess the following key learning objectives:

+- Write a series of unit tests using Mocha & Chai.
+- Use different `expect()` methods to test your code.

 ## Project setup